ecadlabs/taquito/docs/wallet_connect_2.md

 ## Sign payload with `WalletConnect2`

 The `signPayload` method of `WalletConnect2` can be called to sign a payload.
 The response will be a string representing the signature.
-The permission `PermissionScopeMethods.SIGN` must have been granted, or the error `MissingRequiredScope` will be thrown.
+The permission `PermissionScopeMethods.TEZOS_SIGN` must have been granted, or the error `MissingRequiredScope` will be thrown.

 ## Events handling